Fig.1, Tannoy crossover for HDP 385a, PCB D35885, right side, untouched, very good condition |

 Probably the only orignal drawing of Tannoy xover is this one, 12inchs.
 Notable exceptions are VTL book, Leak and Quad and maybe we miss another brand.

-Fig.3, important, but rare exceptions, someone claims that the schematics are not original, and we must
+Fig.3, important, but rare exceptions, someone claims that the schematics are not original, and we must thanks a lot the unknown designer for their precious work |

 It's a completely different matter with the big tube HiFi brands, they boasted of the schemes they used and produced exhaustive reports and services manual, such as Marantz, McIntosh, Dynaco, Acrosound, Audio Research, etc.